hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ### The Verdant Shield Projector (R)

-The Verdant Shield Projector is an innovative defensive system designed to protect Resceland until the FFG is activated.
+The Verdant Shield Projector is an innovative defensive system designed to protect Rescueland until the FFG is activated.
 This technology generates an energy shield composed of charged particles that can absorb and dissipate kinetic energy, as well as provide a barrier against certain projectile weapons.

 Functionality: The shield can be deployed quickly in the field and adjusts its energy output based on the level of incoming threat.
 For example, it can absorb the impact of small arms fire and provide cover against explosion shockwaves.
 Strengths: Highly effective against conventional weapons and offers additional environmental protection (e.g., against chemical or biological agents).